 In this chapter, the search for evidence that Kunyu Wanguo Quantu 《坤輿萬國全圖/坤舆万国全图》or Complete Geographical Map of All the Kingdoms of the World is based on Chinese sources takes us to the Indian subcontinent and its eastern periphery.
 As with the previous posts and abstracts, it appears that the mariners of the famous Ming Treasure Fleets had gathered information on this region of the world during their voyage to the Western Ocean in the period 1432-1433.
 Additionally, this means the map holds information of the political landscape of that era.
 We hope you enjoy the abstract of this chapter.
-Dr Wang’s full work will be published in an upcoming book.

 Abstract